thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 This document addresses only name forms in the leaf "end entity" server certificate.
-It does not address the name forms in the chain of certificates used to validate a cetrificate, let alone creating or checking the validity of such a chain.
+It does not address the name forms in the chain of certificates used to validate a certificate, let alone creating or checking the validity of such a chain.
 In order to ensure proper authentication, applications need to verify the entire certification path.